-where R is a stock of technological knowledge which is associated with current and prior investments in research and it is implicitly assumed that an increase in R will increase TK, i.e., dTK/dR > 0 (Anderson 1991).
+where R is the stock of technological knowledge which is associated with current and prior investments in research.
+It is implicitly assumed that an increase in R will increase TK, i.e., dTK/dR > 0 (Anderson 1991).
 Using equation (2), the production function (1) can now be rewritten as: